marcduiker/building-a-resilient-workflow-with-durable-functions/labs/02_adding_a_queue_binding.md

 ### 5. Build and Run the Function

-- Ensure that the Azure Storage Emulator (or Azurite) is running.
+- Ensure that the Azure Storage Emulator is running (or that you're using an Azure storage account).
 - Build and start the Function App locally.
 - Repeat the POST to the local endpoint as you did in Step 3.